anee-helsinki/KingsQueensAndDeities/README.md

 <b>Kings:</b> The text file from which we extracted the connections between kings and deities within a window of ten words; frequency lists; collocate lists; other statistics and lists concerning the data on kings and deities.

+<b>Networks:</b> Graphs and the data used to create them, including gexf and gephi files.

+<b>Standardization:</b> Lists used for standardizing proper nouns in the textual data.

+<b>Visualizations:</b> Full-color pdf versions of the graphs presented in the article.

 <b>Queens:</b> A listing of queens and the deities mentioned in the same text.
 A list of pairs of queens and deities with the number of times they were mentioned together in all the texts studies.
 A list of the texts used.

-<b>Networks:</b> The gexf files used to create the graphs in Gephi.
-The Gephi project with the original graphs from which the pictures in the folder *Visualization* have been extracted/modified.

 <b>OraccData:</b> The words extacted from the JSON files available from Oracc.

-<b>Standardization:</b> Lists used for standardizing proper nouns in the textual data.

 <p align="center">